 This form of copywriting is focused mainly on the content we see on websites, social media, and blogs.
 They are written to inform and engage the reader either for branding purposes or to take action.

-To be successful in this form of copywriting, you must tell a convincing story about the products or services you are promoting.
+To be successful in this form of copywriting, you must be able to tell a convincing story about the products or services you are promoting.

-This form of copywriting focuses more on building relationships with your potential and already established audience, so creating useful and informative content is the best way to carry out this type of copywriting.
-The wonderful content you create keeps the audience engaged and coming back for more.
+This form of copywriting focuses more on building relationships with your potential and already established audience.
+By creating useful and informative content, you are able to achieve this.

 - Sales Copywriting